Grey Old Day in Port Town Valparaiso, Chile

 I had a good time on Xmas but it was definitely a grey old day in a city which I don’t care for spending much time but glad I saw.
 This place aka Valparaiso is a UNESCO World Heritage Site because of all the old buildings.
 Seriously, all that’s left is old buildings, so much graffiti you can’t even imagine and random left overs from a port city that has long ago seen its prime.
+You can learn a lot of facts about Chile in Valparaiso.
 There is a cool bohemian scene here but it’s like Kuta, Bali; an acquired taste.

 We got in and received directions from a gent who now lives in Toronto, Canada; small world.
 We arrived and hit the streets to do a photo tour.
 The place looked ready to fall apart in many areas and granted, it was Xmas so everything was closed.
 There were not many people on the streets and those that were you probably didn’t want to meet.
 We went into one of the oldest bars / restaurants in town for a drink to see what’s occurring…

 This place had sordid characters and a bathroom worse than most.
 It also smelt rank and the glasses we ordered our drink it came smelling like the last drink.
 I went out for a minute and some scam got started on me which would have ended in pickpocketing but I could smell their deceit and didn’t fall for it; we drank our beer and left with a bad taste in our mouth.